sahzhang/sahzhang/README.md

 ##### NOW
 - 🤖 Experimenting with some Telegram automation

-- ✨ Led the front-end development on the most recent [Pop website](https://popsocial.app/)

 - 🩺 Building out HiPR's telehealth platform

 - 🇯🇵 Planning a perpetually delayed trip